Lenyn Sosa Preview, Player Props: White Sox vs. Tigers

-On Friday, Lenyn Sosa (hitting .265 in his past 10 games) and the Chicago White Sox play the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
-First pitch is at 8:10 PM ET.
+Lenyn Sosa -- batting .294 in his past 10 games -- will be in action for the Chicago White Sox versus the Detroit Tigers, with Reese Olson on the hill, on September 2 at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Orioles.

 Lenyn Sosa Game Info & Props vs. the Tigers